olgapasvani/olgapasvani/README.md

 ### Hi there 👋, I am Olga Pasvani

-I am studying Informatics and Telecommunications at the National and Kapodistrian University of Athens.
+🎓 I'm currently studying Informatics and Telecommunications at the National and Kapodistrian University of Athens.

-My programming skills include C, C++, and I'm familiar with Assembly language and SQL basics.
+💻 I have experience in C, C++, and React, and I'm also familiar with Assembly language and SQL fundamentals.

+🚀 I'm passionate about expanding my skills in software development and exploring new technologies.